-In Season 2, it looked at first as if Spike was going to be The Dragon for the Anointed... but instead, as it turned out, Drusilla was The Dragon for Angelus with Spike as The Starscream.
+In Season 2, the vampire preacher Absalom could be considered the A.O.'s Dragon and then it looked as if Spike was going to be The Dragon for the Anointed... but instead, as it turned out, Drusilla was The Dragon for Angelus with Spike as The Starscream.

 Community: Chang to the Dean in the episode Modern Warfare.
 He even has his own El Tigre tiger striped paintball gun.
 And dual gold handguns.
 And room-painting suicide bomb.

 Deadwood: This show had two.
 Evil millionaire prospector George Hearst is always accompanied by Captain Turner, an old mountain of a man who serves as his bodyguard and enforcer.
 He apparently has a long history of killing Hearst's enemies in public streetfights.
 On the other side, small-time kingpin Al Swearengen has Dan Dority as his strong right hand.
 Al is an able combatant himself, but will generally send Dan to do the wetwork.
 In one notable episode, the two rival Dragons fight a duel as their masters watch from the balconies.

 Doctor Who: In the series four finale, the Supreme Dalek appears to be the Dragon to Davros.
 However, it is arguable that Davros is himself the Dragon of the insane Dalek Caan.
 Similarly, Davros' questionable status in this episode could make him a Dragon for the Supreme Dalek itself.